-Feeling dizzy on a period is not a typical menstrual cycle symptom.
-This dizziness may indicate an underlying issue, such as anemia or heavy bleeding.
+Some people feel dizzy on a period, but this is not a typical menstrual cycle symptom.
+It may indicate an underlying issue, such as anemia or heavy bleeding.

 Sometimes, the dizziness that a person experiences has no connection to their period, and the timing is merely coincidental.